Skip to main content

 Exercise

-Apply sin(x) on the result of floor!
+Apply sin(x) on the result of floor and visualize by line plot!

 Explicit bags can be create as using the bag(e1,e2,...,en)bag(e_1,e_2,...,e_n) notation, for example: